sh-lee-prml/HierSpeechpp/README.md

 - SDT: Efficient Speech Diffusion Transformer Models

 ### Our Goals
-- Integrating the pros of each model for High-quality, High-diversity and High-fidelity Speech Synthesis Models
+- Integrating each model for High-quality, High-diversity and High-fidelity Speech Synthesis Models

 ## Reference
 ### Our Previous Works